joelparkerhenderson/system-quality-attributes/doc/modularity/index.md

 </span>

+**Define modular:** <span data-chatgpt-prompt="define modular (computers and software)">Modular refers to a design or structure that is composed of separate parts or modules that can be easily interconnected or separated.
+In the context of computers and software, a modular system refers to a system where the overall functionality is achieved by combining smaller, independent components called modules.
+These modules can be combined or replaced with other compatible modules to easily modify or upgrade the system without affecting other parts of the system.
+This approach to design allows for greater flexibility, scalability, and customization of the system.</span>

 ## See Also

 * [Wikipedia: Modularity_(programming](https://wikipedia.org/wiki/Modularity_(programming))

 * [Dictionary: modular](https://www.dictionary.com/browse/modular) Computers. composed of software or hardware modules, such as units or sections, that can be altered or replaced without affecting the remainder of the system.

-* [OpenAI: modular](https:://openai.com): <span data-chatgpt-prompt="define modular (computers and software)">Modular refers to a design or structure that is composed of separate parts or modules that can be easily interconnected or separated.
-In the context of computers and software, a modular system refers to a system where the overall functionality is achieved by combining smaller, independent components called modules.
-These modules can be combined or replaced with other compatible modules to easily modify or upgrade the system without affecting other parts of the system.
-This approach to design allows for greater flexibility, scalability, and customization of the system.</span>